Professor of Global Affairs & Public Policy and Sociology

 Follow me on Twitter

-I am actively working on three projects: (1) a comparative historical study of reactions to police violence during decolonization; (2) research in detention centers with recently arrested individuals on their experience of arrest and hopes for police reform; and (3) expertise, morality, and bureaucracy in the field of international human rights.
-I also continue to work on earlier projects focusing on international criminal law and wartime atrocities, and on changing approaches to law and crime over the neoliberal era.
+I am actively working on four projects: (1) a comparative historical study of reactions to police violence during the 1950s-1960s; (2) research with recently arrested individuals and families, on their experiences and hopes for police reform; (3) expertise, morality, and bureaucracy in the field of international human rights; and (4) antisemitism and anti-antisemitism.
+I also continue to work on earlier projects focusing on international criminal law and wartime atrocities, and on approaches to law, crime, and safety during times of political disruption.

-Over the past several years, I have taught courses on events and turbulent times; police violence in global affairs; the sociology of atrocities; law, politics and globalization; justice measurement; and the sociology of law.
+Over the past several years, I have taught courses on events and turbulent times; antisemitism: law, policy, and measurement; law, culture, and the social imagination; justice institutions in Europe; police violence in global affairs; the sociology of atrocities; law, politics and globalization; justice measurement; and the sociology of law.

 I have served in a variety of academic leadership positions at the University of Toronto.
-I most recently served as Associate Director, Academic for the Munk School of Global Affairs & Public Policy, and have directed undergraduate, graduate, and professional programs.
-I currently serve on Governing Council at the University of Toronto, and among other roles have served as Vice-Chair of the Planning and Budget Committee.
+This includes serving as Associate Director, Academic for the Munk School of Global Affairs & Public Policy, currently the Senior Advisor for the Undergraduate Curriculum, and have directed undergraduate, graduate, and professional programs at UofT.
+I currently am a faculty representative on Governing Council at the University of Toronto, Vice-Chair of the University Affairs Board, and among other roles have been Vice-Chair of the Planning and Budget Committee.

 Beyond the University of Toronto, I am a Permanent Visiting Professor at the University of Copenhagen, and a faculty affiliate with the Weatherhead Research Cluster on Comparative Inequality and Inclusion at Harvard University.
-I've served as Secretary of the Law and Society Association, and as an elected Council Member for the Sociology of Law section of the American Sociological Association.
-I was made Chevalier in l'Ordre des Palmes Académiques by the French Government, have been awarded the Ludwik and Estelle Jus Memorial Human Rights Prize and the University of Toronto's Global Educator Award, and have served as Scholar-in-Residence for Holocaust Education Week.
+I recently served as Chair of the Sociology of Law section of the American Sociological Association, and as Secretary of the Law and Society Association.
+I was made Chevalier in l'Ordre des Palmes Académiques by the French Government, have been awarded the Ludwik and Estelle Jus Memorial Human Rights Prize and the University of Toronto's Global Educator Award, the Jeanette Wright award for Graduate Student Mentorship, and have been Scholar-in-Residence for Holocaust Education Week.

 Alexander Liberman, Path IV (1952) (WikiArt)